tobiaswaldvogel/selinux-policy/doc/netport.md

 ## src/net/netport/reservednetport.cil

-The `src/net/netport/reservednetport.cil` module defines network ports and access to them on the reserved intermediate level namely "all reserved network ports" and in addition declares a generic reserved network port type `reserved.netport` to be associated with network ports 1-1023 by default.
+The `src/net/netport/reservednetport.cil` module defines network ports and access to them at the reserved intermediate level namely "all reserved network ports" and in addition declares a generic reserved network port type `reserved.netport` to be associated with network ports 1-1023 by default.
 The network port context is